jennikate/moneytracker/README.md

 - remove horizontal form as not used
 - check for other unused items
 - write tests

+UX
+- scroll to top when menu link clicked
+- make text buttons use pointer
+- order results in drop downs alphabetically

 ---
 - refactor so functions use function not const, save const for variables